For New & Experienced Practitioners: Insight Mini Retreat with Erin Selover

 Rooted in Connection: Embodying the Ten Pāramīs

-Registration Opens - July 15, 2025.
+Registration Open.
 The Ten Perfections of the Heart, or pāramīs, offer a practical framework for living with compassion, resilience, and purpose.
 These teachings—generosity, ethics, renunciation, wisdom, energy, patience, truthfulness, resolve, loving-kindness, and equanimity—were cultivated by the Buddha over many lifetimes in preparation for awakening.
 In this residential retreat, we’ll explore and practice the pāramīs both on and off the cushion, focusing on how to embody them in daily life within a community dedicated to belonging and collective liberation.

 Leslie Booker